StathopoulosLab/find_spots/README.md

 3. git pull

-Runtime 32 cores machine using 4 cores with an AMD implementation of Intel instruction run time is 21 minutes 25 seconds.
+On Linux machine running Ubuntu 22.04.5 LTS on AMD EPYC 7542 CPU (32 cores) with 128 GB memory using 4 cores, run time is 21 minutes 25 seconds.

-Runtime on 12 cores machine using 3 cores with an Apple Silicon M4, 24 GB memory run time is <30 minutes.
+On MacBookPro running MacOS Sequoia on Apple Silicon M4 Pro (12 cores) with 24 GB memory using 4  cores, run time is <30 minutes.
+The software should also run on Windows with similar machine capabilities, but this configuration has not been tested.

 # Usage/ Demo